christopheragonzales/udacity_programming_for_data_science/README.md

 # Programming for Data Science

-The purpose of this repo is to capture the projects associated with the Udacity Nanodegree "Programming for Data Science with Python".
+The purpose of this repository is to capture and showcase the projects and lessons associated with the Udacity Nanodegree "Programming for Data Science with Python".
+It includes various resources, code examples, and reference materials to aid in learning and mastering data science programming skills.

 ## Table of Contents